VictorNico/INFO4017_22_23_UYI/README.md

                             local_Y := local_Y U Y[j] + yi
                         endfor
                         local_a := local_a U (i,j-1)
+                    endif
-                    else if horizontal gap then
+                    if horizontal gap then
                         for all xi in _X do
                             local_X := local_X U X[i] +  xi
                         endfor